yogbharat1/goodreads/README.md

 # Search Book with GoodReads API

-> App that finds song lyrics using React and the Musixmatch API.
+> App that finds Books using React and the GoodReads API.

 ### GoodReads API
 Get your API key and add to the .ENV file